What you will study

 - continue to develop your knowledge of research methodologies applicable to music research

-- learn how to accumulate information about music, and synthesize and present your findings in a variety of different writing formats
+- learn how to accumulate information about music, and synthesise and present your findings in a variety of different writing formats

 - encounter a variety of musical topics, themes and repertories from different periods and styles